googlefonts¶

 Rationale:

 The git sha1 tagging and dev/release features of Source Foundry font-v tool are awesome and we would love to consider upstreaming the approach into fontmake someday.
-For now we only emit a WARN if a given font does not yet follow the experimental versioning style, but at some point we may start enforcing it.
+For now we only emit an INFO if a given font does not yet follow the experimental versioning style, but at some point we may start enforcing it.

 Rationale: